 The former head of the GCSB says claims about possible dirty tactics by New Zealand's spy agencies and speculation of spying on trading partners give the agencies too much credit for their capabilities.

-Internet safety organisation, Netsafe, says levels of cyber crime continue to rise, and more than $500,000 in losses as a result of online scams and fraud were recorded last month.
+The internet safety organisation Netsafe says levels of cyber crime continue to rise, and more than $500,000 in losses as a result of online scams and fraud was recorded last month.

 Media lawyer Steven Price and retired radio manager Bill Francis are to be part of a review into claims of political bias at Television New Zealand.